SCOTT-HAMILTON/PronoteBot/README.md

-# PronoteBot
+# TimeTable2Header

-Pronote bot to open pronote or to open the physics and chemistry book at a specified page
+Converts an ODF school timetable to a c++ header to use with the omega agenda app (for numworks calculators).